amir9895/software-development/README.md

 - 👨‍🎓 I’m currently studing on Mashhad IAU.
-I am currently studying in the field of software and at the undergraduate level in this university.
+I am currently studying in Bachelor’s degree on the field of software in this university.
 I have completed my associate's degree in the same university with a GPA of 17.61.